syncfusion-content/maui-docs/MAUI/DataGrid/export-to-pdf.md

 #### StartPoint

-The SfDataGrid allows exporting the data to a particular x,y starting point in the PDF page by using the `DataGridPdfExportingOption.StartPoint` property.
+The SfDataGrid allows exporting data to a specific starting point (x, y coordinates) on a PDF page using the `DataGridPdfExportingOption.StartPoint` property.

 {% tabs %}
 {% highlight c# %}